nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the `cobb.jar` file to the folder you want to use as the _main folder_ for Cobb.
 All data will be created and stored within this folder.

 4. Double-click the file to start the app.
 A window similar to the image below should appear in a few seconds.
-Note how the application contains some sample data.<br>
+The application should already contain some sample data, as shown below.<br>
    ![Ui](images/Ui.png)

 Congratulations!
 Cobb is now set up and ready to work on your system.